Gera1313/GiveEasy/README.md

 To do:
 - Update Current Total when making a donation.
 - Admin panel to review and approve fundraisers.
-- User profiles
+- User profiles.
-- Add logout button and navigation bar
+- Add logout button and navigation bar.
+- PWA functionality to make the site installable and usable offline.
 - More...

 ## Testing